Search MENU

 What responsibilities do I have at a foster home?

-A foster child is considered as part of the family, so it does not mean that you can do whatever you want.
-Like any other parents, foster parents are entitled to set rules and expect foster children to behave according to those rules.
+A foster child/young person is part of their foster family (as well as their birth family), so they cannot do whatever they want.
+Like any other parents, foster parents can set rules and expect foster children to behave according to those rules.
 Most foster parents are dedicated people who look after children because they want to help children who cannot live with their parents and family.
-It is important that you give support and respect to your caregivers and do your fair share of chores around the house.

 Do I have to do washing up, lawn-mowing or other jobs around the house when I’m in foster care?